 “We try to speed the path to market for early-stage startups that haven’t yet proven out their technology,” says Trish Cozart, program manager of IN2, which is operated and managed by the National Renewable Energy Laboratory (NREL), the Colorado-based federal laboratory dedicated to the research, development, and commercial deployment of renewable energy and energy efficiency technologies.

 Funding the Wells Fargo Innovation Incubator

 While NREL provides the incubator’s participants with technical expertise, Wells Fargo provides the incubator’s funds: $50 million to date.
 The San Francisco-based financial services company focuses its philanthropic efforts on affordable housing, financial health, and small business.
 In 2019, Wells Fargo announced it would give $1 billion toward addressing the nation’s housing affordability crisis through 2025.

 Each IN2 participant gets $250,000 in non-dilutive funding, so they don’t have to give up any ownership of their companies.
 Of that amount, $200,000 comes in the form of support in the NREL laboratory, where each startup collaborates with an NREL researcher to develop a project, such as testing the company’s product.

 “NREL helps the companies do that with multimillion-dollar equipment they would never dream of getting to use,” Cozart says.

-The startups get the rest of the award in cash.
+The housing startups get the rest of the award in cash.
 They might use that $50,000 to build a piece of equipment, for instance.

 Meet the housing startups in the Wells Fargo Innovation Incubator